 How to Find the Best Shade of Honey Blonde for You

 Adding color to your hair can change your image and make your complexion glow, not to mention add shine, texture, and thickness to your hair.
 One of our favorites is honey blonde.
 This is a darker shade of yellow blonde with brown undertones that also includes shades that range from light to dark.
 Typically, this hair color works well with warm skin tones.
 They highlight your natural undertone and even out the red pigments in your skin.
 Cool skin tones should avoid a hair color like this since it could clash with the cool in your skin and end up washing you out.

 Maybe your eyes are your favorite feature and you want to find a shade that complements and highlights their color:

 If your eyes fall on the darker end of the brown spectrum, they could match well with a darker shade of honey blonde with deep golden brown hints.
 You can opt for a variation of copper tone lowlights or highlights to lighten things up a bit and highlight your dark eyes.
 On the other hand, for brown eyes that are lighter such as hazel, a medium honey blonde shade with caramel tones would accentuate your eye color.

-Since your eyes fall within a group of colors such as blue, green and gray, you want to accentuate your tone with a light shade like strawberry honey blonde or a darker shade like chestnut.
+Since your eyes fall within a group of colors such as blue, green, and gray, you want to accentuate your tone with a light shade like strawberry honey blonde or a darker shade like chestnut.
 Both will draw more attention to the flecks in your eyes and complement their color.
-If you choose the light shade of honey blonde, you can mix in some darker pieces to frame your face and enhance your eye color.

-This eye type has a mixture of shades like gray, green and blue.
+This eye type has a mixture of shades like gray, green, and blue.
 If you look closely you could probably see little flecks of this color range in your pupils.
-You can play with just about any shade of honey blonde since any choice you make may light up those pretty eyes!
-Try a lighter golden shade to ring in the summer season.
+You can play with just about any shade of honey blonde color.
+Any choice you make may light up those pretty eyes!